Email Address: email@example.com

-I love storytelling in its many forms–from puppet shows to story circles, zines, and documentaries.
-These days, I am delightfully immersed in digital and audio storytelling production.
-Trained as a sociologist, I see story as a form of knowledge and resistance.
-My interest in audio and narrative comes out of my involvement with the Community Economies Collective, a group of scholars documenting non-capitalist spaces.
-A tenet of our research is that humans “perform” the world through our narratives, including economic narratives, thus offering opportunities to re-make the world through new narratives.
+Karen Werner loves storytelling in its many forms–from puppet shows to story circles, zines, and documentaries.
+These days, she is delightfully immersed in digital and audio storytelling production.
+Trained as a sociologist, she sees story as a form of knowledge and resistance.
+Her interest in audio and narrative comes out of her involvement with the Community Economies Collective, a group of scholars documenting non-capitalist spaces.
 My chapter, “Performing Economies of Care,” is included in the collection Making Other Worlds Possible: Performing Diverse Economies (University of Minnesota Press, 2014.)

 PhD in Sociology, Brandeis University

 MEd in Human Development and Psychology, Harvard Graduate School of Education

 BA in Medical Anthropology, Brown University

 Audio Storytelling; Digital Storytelling; Audio Documentary; Media Studies; Sociology of Art and Culture; Cultural Studies; Social Theory; Autoethnography; Story as Methodology; Social Welfare; Community Economies; Solidarity Economies; Socially-engaged Buddhism; Justice and Inclusion; Human Development and Psychology; Puppetry.